AerospaceMark/MATPack/README.md

 # MATPack

-What if you could organize your MATLAB code into useful bundles and then easily incorporate those bundles into your other projects?
-MATPack enables you to create code `packages` that can be used within your other code by simply typing
+What if you could organize your MATLAB code into useful bundles and then easily incorporate that code into your other projects?
+What if you only had to write code once and could easily access it without manually adding it to your path?
+MATPack enables you to create code `packages` that can be added to your path simply by typing

 ```python
 usePackage 'package name'